bymadisonross/bymadisonross.github.io/_projects/(1) PorchLights.md

 ### Rethinking the Information Architecture

-My goal with the information architecture is to minimize the clutter and focus on the user's goals to design appropriate functionality.
-Based on common challenges and user persona goals, we focused on project funding, complying with regulatory obligations, project implementation and ongoing maintenance, community pages for project best practices, and communication with a project team.
-We also converted the Home page to a Dashboard providing an overview of project status and upcoming events.
+My goal with the information architecture was to minimize the clutter and focus on the user's goals to design appropriate functionality.
+We identified common challenges included managing project funding, complying with regulatory obligations, project implementation and ongoing maintenance, interacting with the community, and collaborating with a project team.
+We also reimagined the Home page to be a Dashboard providing an overview of project status and upcoming events.

-There is a lot of information to detail within each project (i.e. project checklist, funding, implementation, etc.), but instead of spreading out across multiple pages I wanted to make it intuitive and cohesive by providing one main page with tabs for each section of the project.
+There is a lot of information to detail within each project (i.e. project checklist, funding, implementation, etc.), but instead of spreading out across multiple pages I wanted to make it cohesive and easy to navigate by providing one main page with tabs for each section of the project.

 Additionally, the navigation bar previously included a Project Gallery page, listing all available project kits.
-Based on user persona needs, they probably won't visit this page once they've created a project.
+Based on user persona needs, George and Stacy probably won't visit this page once they've created their project.
 Therefore, this page and anything relating to a project was put under the "Projects" section.

 Look through my linked [Information Architecture Table](https://www.notion.so/4e7712e9f17743b29b01a8e30e3c7d9f?v=d709c87d82c64e2fad5a167d544b0b4f) to see the changes made to the information architecture.
-I created a modern button-based approach in the new architecture so that it can hold a lot of information while appearing on a seamless, main screen.
+I created a modern button-based (pop-up overlay) approach in the new architecture so that it can hold a lot of information while appearing on a seamless, main screen.

 ### Looking for Inspiration